tarwn/lessthandot-hugo/blogs/content/posts/chrissie/2011-05-31-handling-of-events-a-small.md

 Lucian Wischik put&#8217;s it like this.

-> VB allows “zero-argument relaxation”, which is typesafe.
+> VB allows "zero-argument relaxation", which is typesafe.

 ## The C# code